MarioSMB/datapacks/create_misc/README.md

 - Miling necrotic bones (TConstruct) roduces bone meal and a chance at black dye
 - Compacting snowballs, water and a snow block produces an ice block
 - Foul soup (Autumnity) stands upright on Create's mechanical belts
+- Spawners can no longer be moved by contraptions